The Making Of MilliporeSigma

 The new business will be called MilliporeSigma in the U.S., where Merck & Co. has rights to the Merck name, and Merck Life Sciences elsewhere.

 The acquisition is an even larger laboratory supply combination than Thermo Fisher Scientific’s 2013 purchase of Life Technologies for $13.6 billion.
-Both big deals created leading life sciences suppliers in a field that also includes Waters Corp., Agilent Technologies, Bio-Rad, and Sartorius.
+Both deals created leading life sciences suppliers in a field that also includes Waters Corp., Agilent Technologies, Bio-Rad Laboratories, and Sartorius.

 To date, Merck hasn’t detailed its plans for Sigma-Aldrich.
 But Udit Batra, 44, the Merck executive charged with running the combined operation, recently sat down with C&EN to explain why the venerable German firm saw promise in Sigma-Aldrich and how it plans to integrate the U.S. company.